The Great British Bake Off series 12: Episode 6: Pastry

-For the signature, the bakers were tasked with making two batches of glazed or iced chouxnuts: six filled, six not filled, to be done in two hours.
+For the signature, the bakers were tasked with making 2 batches of glazed or iced chouxnuts: 6 filled and 6 not filled, to be done in 2 hours.
 For the technical challenge, Paul required the bakers to make a large baklava.
-They were asked to layer Filo pastry with a pistachio and walnut filling, cut into a star design, in two hours and forty-five minutes.
+They were asked to layer filo pastry with a pistachio and walnut filling, and cut into a star design, in 2 hours and 45 minutes.
 For the showstopper, the bakers were given the intricate task of making a terrine pie, in 4 1/2 hours.
 The pies needed to have an ornated pastry decoration on the outside and a neat pattern or design when cut open.